yukkeorg/repackage-mozc-with-ut/README.md

 # License

-Scripts in this project are UNLICENSE.
+Scripts in this project are under the UNLICENSE.

 **but, packages created by this scripts comply with thire own licenses.**